TomAugspurger/dnwr-zlb/model/Readme.md

 ```

 This is the central optimization loop, and so I've written it in Cython,
+which is compiled down to C.  All the Cython code is located in
-which is compiled down to C.  I've also included a Python version in `py_opt_loop`,
+`cfminbound.pyx`, which is compiled into `cfminbound.c`.
+I've also included a Python version in `py_opt_loop`,
 which contains the same logic but is much slower.

 The rest of the function should be a straightforward implementation of the
 value function from the paper.
 We get the wage schedule from the unconstrained workers.

+### Miscellaneous

+I have various helper functions in `helpers.py` that are called throughout.
+`fixups.py` is what I've used when I needed to redo a calculation after finding
+a bug, but this let me reuse the parts that were (hopefully!) bug-free.